 - Enjoy... even for breakfast!

-I didn't actually use key limes in this recipe...they take forever and I don't think they tasted any better, but you can if you want.
+- I didn't actually use key limes in this recipe...they take forever to juice and I don't think they taste any better, but feel free to use either.
 Also, fresh limes really make the difference!
 I've tried this with organic lime juice and it just isn't the same!

-For the crust, please note that this will not make a sweet crust.
-If you prefer a sweeter crust, you can use my homemade lara bar recipe as a crust and it works really well!
+- For the crust, please note that this will not make a sweet crust.
+If you prefer a sweeter crust, you can use my homemade energy bar recipe as a crust.
+It works really well!
+Also, you can use strips of foil to prevent the crust edges from over-browning.

 Are you a key lime pie person?
 What’s your favorite healthy dessert?
 Let me know below!